AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Versioning/GetBucketVersions(ListObjectVersions).md

 ## Request headers

-An GetBucketVersions\(ListObjectVersions\) request contains only common request headers, such as `Authorization` and `Host`.
+A GetBucketVersions\(ListObjectVersions\) request contains only common request headers such as `Authorization` and `Host`.
 For more information, see [Common request headers](/intl.en-US/API Reference/Common HTTP headers.md).

 ## Request parameters